 We’ve done 3 significant trips and recorded the expenses on all of them, which you can see below:

-105 cents a kilometer in 80 series 3 weeks up north but two vehicles, so really only 53c a kilometer per vehicle
+105 cents a kilometre in 80 series 3 weeks up north but two vehicles, so really only 53c a kilometre per vehicle

 82 cents a kilometre in the 80 series Kimberley trip